-Two forms of arbitration are currently recognised under Thai law: in-court arbitration and out-of-court arbitration.
+Two forms of arbitration are currently recognised under Thai law: out-of-court arbitration and in-court arbitration.

 The Arbitration Act 2002 does not provide comprehensive guidelines on what is arbitrable.
 It simply provides that courts may dismiss an application for the enforcement of an arbitral award if it finds that the award involves a dispute not capable of settlement by arbitration under the law.
 Therefore, this is at the discretion of the court on a case-by-case basis.
 Nevertheless, it is widely understood that only civil and commercial disputes that are not contrary to public policy are arbitrable.
 Disputes relating to administrative or state contracts between a government agency and a private party are explicitly recognised as arbitrable by Section 15 of the Arbitration Act 2002.
 Criminal disputes or civil disputes concerning public policy, such as disputes relating to trade competition law and disputes relating to mandatory corporate law, are not arbitrable.